fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-encounter-intro.md

 * We are interested only in `in-progress` encounters, so we need to filter by `status`.
 * We are most likely interested in querying by organizational hierarchy, the organizational unit (ward) responsible for the patient (not physical location).

-Organizational ward should be stored in `serviceProvider`.
+Organizational ward should be communicated using the `serviceProvider` property.

 FHIR request parameters:
 `GET /Encounter`